tfreed94/MyReadMeGenerator/README.md

 By typing node index.js
 ## License:
 [MIT]
+This project is covered under the MIT License
 ## Contribution:
 This specific project is not open to public contributions at this time
 ## Testing: